phipalibunao/CS3_2ndQtr_K18_K21/README.md

 # CS3_2ndQtr_K18_K21
 Project Proposal of Phipa Libunao and Tomas Macalintal

-# Fractured Night 🌚
+# Fractured Night

 ## Website Overview
-**Fractured Night** is an interactive website that tells the story of a bridge collapse from four different points of view.
+**Fractured Night** is an interactive website that shows the events of a bridge collapse through different perspectives.
-The website allows players to explore the event through the perspectives of a journalist, an engineer, a supervisor, and a mayor.
+Players explore the event as four people: a journalist, an engineer, a supervisor, and a mayor.
-Each act shows part of the story and provides mini-games and clues that players must use to understand what really happened.
+Each act presents clues and mini-games that reveal what each person knows or thinks happened.
-Some clues are true and some are false, so players must pay attention to find the correct story.
+The public story may be different from the real story, so players must decide which clues to trust.
-The goal is to let players see how people can misunderstand events when they only see part of the information.
+The goal is to show how different perspectives and partial information can change how people understand events.

-> Will you find the real story or only fragments of it?
+> Can you find the full story or only the version that people believe?

 ## Titles and Logo
 - **Main Title:** Fractured Night
 - **Tagline:** One Event.
 Four stories.
 Broken pieces of the truth.
 - **Logo/Favicon:**  ![Fractured Night Logo](assets/cspairproj_favicon.png)

-## Website Outline 🌐
+## Website Outline

 ### 1. Home / The Beginning
 - Title screen with “Start” and “Continue” buttons
-- Short introduction explaining that the bridge collapsed and the city is in shock
+- Short introduction explaining that a bridge collapsed in the city
 - Navigation bar: **Home | Act 1 | Act 2 | Act 3 | Act 4 | About Us**
-- Players can read a brief background of the city, the bridge, and the people involved
+- The home page sets up the event and explains that players can explore different viewpoints
-- The home page sets up the main event and encourages players to explore each perspective
+- Players learn that the public story may not be the full story

 ---

 ### Story Summary
-The bridge collapses during the night.
-A journalist sees someone on the bridge before the collapse and reports it as sabotage.
+The bridge collapses one night.
+A journalist finds a shadowy figure on the bridge and reports it.
-The mayor blames the engineer and the supervisor, saying they ignored orders and failed to maintain the bridge.
+The mayor blames the engineer and supervisor, saying they did not follow orders and were in conflict with him.
-The public praises the mayor for taking action, and the engineer and supervisor are arrested.
+The mayor says the sabotage was a stunt to send a message, but he himself is innocent because he provided maintenance checks.
-If players explore all acts and find every clue, they learn the real story: the engineer was trying to fix the bridge, the supervisor was protecting him, and the mayor covered up the cause to protect his image.
+The public praises the mayor for acting responsibly, and the engineer and supervisor are arrested.
-Players can see how incomplete information and false reports can change public opinion.
+The website lets players explore each character’s perspective to understand how the official story is formed from partial information.

 ---